Most Disappointing Albums: More Than 100 Times Rock’s Biggest Bands Let Us Down

 That leaves each of these disappointing releases with its own distinct legacy.
 Some work as career signposts for that moment when nothing was ever the same again.
 There are no small amounts of examples in which a disappointing album is also an artist's final commercial gasp.
 But for others – like Aerosmith, Bob Dylan, Paul McCartney, Robert Plant and U2 – disappointing albums were just another roadblock to be driven over or around.

-As you look through the above list of Most Disappointing Albums: More Than 100 Times Rock’s Biggest Bands Let Us Down, you’ll see a host of reasons why creative fortunes rise and fall.
+As you look through our list of Most Disappointing Albums: More Than 100 Times Rock's Biggest Bands Let Us Down, you'll see a host of reasons why creative fortunes rise and fall.
 But whether it was simply a temporary setback, or a signal that things would get much worse, every one of these albums was a huge disappointment.